-- C. Accrual Frequency: Vacation leave hours will accrue semi-monthly. - D. Probationary Employees: Probationary employees may not use their accrued vacation time during the first six months of employment. - E. Leave Balance Cap: Employees may carry a balance of unused vacation leave up to a maximum of twice their accrual rate.
-Vacation accrual stops when balances exceed the cap, until reduced below the cap.
-The City Manager may grant exceptions that are deemed to be in the best interest of the City. - F. Vacation Leave Cash Out: Employees may cash out up to 40 hours of vacation leave per fiscal year.
-Vacation leave shall be cashed out pursuant to procedures established by the City. - G. Separation: Upon separation, the employee's accrued vacation leave balance will be paid out with their final compensation. - H. The City shall pay to the estate of an employee who dies prior to discharge for cause, retirement or layoff, any accrued accumulated vacation.
-Payoff shall be based on the hourly pay rate appropriate of such employee at the time of death unless otherwise stated herein. - I. Leave Without Pay: Vacation will accrue prorated for any pay period where an employee takes unpaid time off, resulting in a reduction of paid hours. - J. Vacation Leave Bank B (Grandfathered): Vacation Leave Bank B, established May 11, 2015, will be eliminated June 30, 2027.
-All remaining hours in this bank on June 30, 2027 will be cashed out at the hourly base pay rate effective May 11, 2015.
+- C. Accrual Frequency: Vacation leave hours will accrue semi-monthly. - D. Probationary Employees: Probationary employees, while serving their first twelve (12) months in the service of the City, shall not be allowed to use their accrued vacation time during the first ninety (90) days of employment.
+However, vacation credit shall accrue to such probationary employees during such time. - E. Leave Balance Cap: No employee shall be allowed to maintain a balance of unused vacation leave in excess of twice their yearly allowance.
+Employees shall cease to accrue vacation leave until their vacation balance drops below this cap.
+Exceptions may be granted in writing by the City Manager based on the needs of the City. - F. Vacation Leave Cash Out: Employees may cash out up to 40 hours of vacation leave once per fiscal year (July 1 thru June 30).
+Cash out requests will be made to Human Resources on a paid leave cash out form signed by the employee.
+The City shall process the payout in the next scheduled payroll run on a separate check. - G. Separation: Upon separation from employment, the employee's accrued vacation leave balance will be paid out with their final compensation. - 1.
+The City shall pay to the estate of an employee who dies prior to discharge for cause, retirement or layoff, any accrued accumulated vacation.
+Payoff shall be based upon the hourly pay rate of such employee at the time of death. - H. Vacation Scheduling Policy: The Police Department shall open to bid, vacation scheduling during each Shift Bidding process Management shall include any "blackout periods" prior to posting the vacation calendar during each Shift Bidding process .
+Vacation bidding shall be by seniority.
+Vacation bidding shall be a minimum of one workweek.
+The final vacation schedule shall be posted with each new shift bid selection prior to each shift rotation implementation.